Credit Card vs. Debit Card: Which Is Better?

 One card isn’t better than another, but there are some cases where you might prefer to use one over the other.

-Credit cards, not linked to your bank account, offer enhanced protection against fraud.
-Credit cards also offer perks and rewards, which can help you save money on big purchases.
+Credit cards offer enhanced protection against fraud and rewards that can help you save money on big purchases.
 A debit card can be a better option if you are trying to spend within your budget and avoid the risk of going into debt.

 Is a credit card safer than a debit card?

 Credit cards are typically safer than debit cards.
-Credit cards are separate from your checking account making it difficult for a thief to steal from you.
+Credit cards are separate from your checking account, making it difficult for a thief to steal from you.
 They also come with more consumer protections that allow you to dispute purchases.
-If someone steals your card and makes a fraudulent purchase, or if you made a purchase you aren’t satisfied with, you can work with your credit card company to get a refund.

-On top of this, credit cards also offer alerts and notifications if something doesn’t look right on your account.
+Credit cards also offer alerts and notifications if something doesn’t look right on your account.
 This can help you address fraud sooner rather than later.
-It can take longer to spot fraud on a debit card which can make it difficult to resolve any issues quickly if they pop up.

 Erika Photo